SAP/ui5-webcomponents/docs/5-development/06-deep-dive-and-best-practices.md

 #### Property types and default values

 The most common types of properties are `String`, `Boolean`, `Object`, `Integer` and `Float`.
-The last two are custom types, provided by the framework, that you must import (do not exist in the browser).
+The last two are custom types, provided by the framework, that you must import (they do not exist in the browser).

 Most property types can have a `defaultValue` set. `Boolean` is always `false` by default and `Object` is always `{}` by default, so `defaultValue` is not allowed for these types.